lcnr/project-const-generics/draft-rfcs/const-evaluatable-checked.md

 but this is not a concern for const generics.

 Other sources of non-determinism are allocations.
-This non-determinism must however not be observed during const-evaluation (TODO: link to const-eval) and is only an issue if allocations leaked into the result.
-This will be prevented by using [val-trees](https://github.com/rust-lang/rust/issues/72396).
+This non-determinism must however not be observed during const-evaluation (TODO: link to const-eval).
+Any references used in a constant are considered equal if their targets are equal, which is also determistic. (ref [val-trees](https://github.com/rust-lang/rust/issues/72396))